vojtechruz/vojtechruzicka-blog/src/posts/gatsby-migration/index.md

 Quite a difference, right?
 Long story short - Gatsby is great.
 You should give it a try, especially if you are a front-end developer.
 And keep watching its development as I am sure we can look forward to even more awesomeness in the future.
 If Gatsby is not your cup of the, you should still consider switching to a static site generator as the advantages are too good to ignore.

 To learn more about Gatsby check out [this curated list](https://github.com/prayasht/awesome-gatsby) of Gatsby-related resources.

+## Deployment
+This article covered GatsbyJS part of the migration.
+But that's not all you need to do, you need to set up a build and deployment process for yor site.

+I decided to use Netlify to set up a continuous deployment of my site, you can learn more here: [Migration to JAM stack and Netlify from WordPress](https://www.vojtechruzicka.com/jamstack-migration-netlify/).